ensdomains/docs/contract-api-reference/name-processing.md

 }
 ```

-NOTE: When getting the list of names from The subgraph, compare `id` and `namehash(id)` to make sure they match.
-This is because registering a name with a null byte suffix can lead to having the same name with different hash.
+NOTE: The subgraph does not normalise values in the `name` or `labelName` field; it relays exactly what the user provides.
+When using name or label data from the subgraph, compare `id` and `namehash(name)` to make sure they match.
+If they do not match, this should be treated the same as a domain for which the name is unknown.

 ## Handling of Ambiguous Names